 State appropriated funding for HIV services are also utilized to supplement HRSA Ryan White Part B services and housing services funded by the United States Office of Housing Development, Housing Opportunities for Persons with AIDS (HOPWA).
+CDC and state funds are combined with Ryan White Part B funds to support Integrated HIV Planning which serves to assist the DOH in developing seamless service delivery across the entire continuum.

-This combination of state and federal funding also supports capacity building for providers, social marketing/media/mobilization efforts; evidence-based behavioral interventions and strategies for both HIV positive and negative individuals, some of which are designed to support linkage to care, navigation, and retention in care; and finally this funding supports monitoring and evaluation to measure the effectiveness of our program.
+This combination of state and federal funding also supports capacity building for providers, social marketing/media/mobilization efforts; evidence-based behavioral interventions and strategies for both HIV positive and negative individuals, some of which are designed to support linkage to care, navigation, and retention in care; and finally, this funding supports monitoring and evaluation to measure the effectiveness of our program.